GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 ### Simultaneous plugin versions

-Gluu Casa does not allow to upload a plugin whose plugin ID is already found in the system - whether started or stopped - even when plugin versions do not match.
+Gluu Casa does not allow to upload a plugin whose plugin ID is already found in the system even when plugin versions do not match.

 ### Plugin versioning